matthiasguentert/azure-appinsights-logger/README.md

 - Configure HTTP status code ranges that will trigger logging
 - Configure maximum body length to store
 - Provide optional cut off text
-- Configure name of custom dimension key
+- Configure name of custom dimension keys
+- Disable IP masking without the need to modify the App Insights resource as described [here](https://learn.microsoft.com/en-us/azure/azure-monitor/app/ip-collection?tabs=net)

 > A word of warning!
 Writing the content of an HTTP body to Application Insights might reveal sensitive user information that otherwise would be hidden and protected in transfer via TLS.
 So use this with care and only during debugging or developing!